Maritime transport of goods - quarterly data

 The content of this statistical article is based on data collected within the framework of the EU maritime transport statistics Directive 2009/42/EC on statistical returns in respect of carriage of goods and passengers by sea.

-EU-27 aggregates refer to the total of 22 maritime Member States.
+EU-28 aggregates refer to the total of 23 maritime Member States.
 The Czech Republic, Luxembourg, Hungary, Austria and Slovakia have no maritime ports.
 Norway provides Eurostat with data as a member of the European Economic Area (EEA).
 Liechtenstein has no maritime ports.
-Croatia provides data as an acceding state to the EU.
-Turkey provides data as a candidate country.
+Montenegro, Iceland, the Former Yugoslav Republic of Macedonia, Serbia and Turkey are candidate country.
+Turkey provides data on a voluntary basis.

 “Main ports” are ports handling more than 1 million tonnes of goods annually (however, data for some smaller ports may be included in the published results).
 Data are presented at level of “statistical ports”.
 A statistical port consists of one or more ports, normally controlled by a single port authority, able to record ship and cargo movements.